Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, efficient sentence with zero wasted words.
-It is front-loaded with the core action and resource, making it highly concise and well-structured for quick comprehension.
+The description is a single sentence with no redundant words.
+It is maximally concise and front-loaded with the core purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.